Upper Ramification Groups for Arbitrary Valuation Rings: Applications of the works , ,

-(ii) There is a log smooth extension $A'/A$ of Henselian valuation rings with field of fractions $K'$ such that the integral closure $B'$ of $A'$ in $LK'$ is a finitely generated $A'$-module.

-(iii) There is a log smooth extension $A'/A$ of Henselian valuation rings with field of fractions $K'$ such that the integral closure $B'$ of $A'$ in $LK'$ is finite flat and complete intersection over $A'$.

-We still have the equivalence of conditions when we replace the log smoothness of $A'$ over $A$ in (ii) and (iii) by the stronger property that there is a sequence $A=A_0\subset A_1\subset \dots \subset A_n=A'$ such that $A_i/A_{i-1}$ for $i=1$ (resp. $2\leq i\leq n$) is a log smooth extension of Henselian valuation rings of type 1 (resp.
-2). \end{thm}

-In \ref{rev1}-\ref{zetap}, we review some materials from \cite{V1} and \cite{V2}.
+\begin{thm} Let $L/K$ be a finite Galois extension.
+Then the following three conditions are equivalent. \\\\ (i) $L/K$ is defectless. \\ (ii) There is a log smooth extension $A'/A$ of Henselian valuation rings with field of fractions $K'$ such that the integral closure $B'$ of $A'$ in $LK'$ is a finitely generated $A'$-module. \\ (iii) There is a log smooth extension $A'/A$ of Henselian valuation rings with field of fractions $K'$ such that the integral closure $B'$ of $A'$ in $LK'$ is finite flat and complete intersection over $A'$. \\\\ We still have the equivalence of conditions when we replace the log smoothness of $A'$ over $A$ in (ii) and (iii) by the stronger property that there is a sequence $A=A_0\subset A_1\subset \dots \subset A_n=A'$ such that $A_i/A_{i-1}$ for $i=1$ (resp. $2\leq i\leq n$) is a log smooth extension of Henselian valuation rings of type 1 (resp.
+2). \end{thm} (Proof in \ref{7.5pf}.)\\\\ In \ref{rev1}-\ref{zetap}, we review some material from \cite{V1, V2, V3}.
 In \ref{rev1}--\ref{pf*}, we assume that the residue field of $A$ is of positive characteristic $p$, and we denote by $L$ a cyclic extension of $K$ of degree $p$.
 Let $B$ be the integral closure of $A$ in $L$ and let $l$ be the residue field of $B$.